 3.12 The audit function should regularly review the AML/CFT Systems to ensure effectiveness.
 The review should include, but not be limited to: (a) adequacy of the II's AML/CFT Systems, ML/TF risk assessment framework and application of RBA; (b) effectiveness of suspicious transaction reporting systems; (c) effectiveness of the compliance function; and (d) level of awareness of staff having AML/CFT responsibilities.
 3.13 The frequency and extent of the review should be commensurate with the nature, size and complexity of its businesses and the ML/TF risks arising from those businesses.
 Where appropriate, the II should also seek a review from external parties.
-Employee screenin ig 3.14 An II should have adequate and appropriate screening procedures in order to ensure high standards when hiring employees.
-Group-wide AMI CFT Syst ems 3.15 Subject to paragraphs 3.18 and 3.19, a Hong Kong-incorporated II with overseas branches or subsidiary undertakings that carry on the same business as a financial institution (FI) as defined in the AMLO should implement group-wide AML/CFT Systems to apply the requirements set out in this Guideline 14 to all of its overseas branches and subsidiary undertakings in its financial group, wherever the requirements in this Guideline are relevant and applicable to the overseas branches and subsidiary undertakings concerned. s.22(1), Sch.
-2 3.16 In particular, a Hong Kong-incorporated II should, through its group-wide AML/CFT Systems, ensure that all of its overseas branches and subsidiary undertakings that carry on the same business as an FI as defined in the AMLO, have procedures in place to ensure compliance with the CDD and record-keeping requirements similar to those imposed under Parts 2 and 3 of Schedule 2, to the extent permitted by the laws and regulations of that place.
+Employee screening 1 9 2mprojec ser cenu 3.14 An II should have adequate and appropriate screening procedures in order to ensure high standards when hiring employees.
+Group-wide AMI L/CFT Syst ems 3.15 Subject to paragraphs 3.18 and 3.19, an II that is incorporated in Hong Kong or is a re-domiciled entity with overseas branches or subsidiary undertakings that carry on the same business as a financial institution (FI) as defined in the AMLO should implement group-wide AML/CFT Systems to apply the requirements set out in this Guideline to all of its overseas branches and subsidiary undertakings in its financial group, wherever the requirements in this Guideline are relevant and applicable to the overseas branches and subsidiary undertakings concerned. s.22(1), Sch.
+2 3.16 In particular, an II that is incorporated in Hong Kong or is a redomiciled entity should, through its group-wide AML/CFT Systems, ensure that all of its overseas branches and subsidiary undertakings that carry on the same business as an FI as defined in the AMLO, have procedures in place to ensure compliance with the CDD and record-keeping requirements similar to those imposed under Parts 2 and 3 of Schedule 2, to the extent permitted by the laws and regulations of that place.

-14 For the avoidance of doubt, these include, but not limited to, the requirements set out in paragraph 3.4.
-17
+For the avoidance of doubt, these include, but not limited to, the requirements set out in paragraph 3.4.